0808 808 4000 Get help now

 The Limitation Act says that the limitation period for student loans is six years.

-For new-style student loans, the cause of action is likely to be when your earnings reach the set level at which deductions from your wages can begin.
-Because the Student Loan Company can take money directly from your wages, it might be more difficult to use the Limitation Act.
+For new-style student loans, the limitation period may start running if you miss a payment after your earnings reach the set level at which deductions from your wages can begin.
+But because the Student Loan Company can take money directly from your wages, it might be more difficult to use the Limitation Act.
 If you think your loan may be statute barred, contact us for advice.

 Child Support Agency (CSA) and the Child Maintenance Service (CMS)